fanteastick/quartz-test/content/hobbies/cool things online/Docker best practices.md

 Using `RUN apt-get update && apt-get install -y --no-install-recommends` ensures your Dockerfile installs the latest package versions with no further coding or manual intervention.
 This technique is known as cache busting.
 You can also achieve cache busting by specifying a package version.
 This is known as version pinning.
 For example:

-Version pinning forces the build to retrieve a particular version regardless of what’s in the cache.
+Version pinning forces the build to retrieve a particular version regardless of what's in the cache.
 This technique can also reduce failures due to unanticipated changes in required packages.

 Below is a well-formed `RUN` instruction that demonstrates all the `apt-get` recommendations.